ekhlebus/ctDNA_KRAS_variant_analysis/README.md

 Raw sequencing data were obtained from NCBI BioProject **PRJNA714799**.
 The analysis focuses on targeted sequencing of a clinically relevant gene (**KRAS**) and compares variant profiles **pre-treatment vs during/post-treatment**.

+Why ctDNA?
+Short Half-Life: ctDNA is cleared from the blood quickly (hours), making its levels highly responsive to changes in the tumor.
+Analysis of the plasma circulating tumor DNA (ctDNA) is a **non-invasive** alternative to classical tissue-based analysis for tumor specific genetic alterationsю

 ---

 ## Scientific Question